 The Art of Zazen is an excellent article about the form and practice of zazen, written by Dainin Katagiri Roshi.
 Going back to basics may support you as you establish or continue your home sitting practice.

-Look here for a recommended reading list.
+Scroll down for a recommeded reading list.
 These titles may be available as eBooks or from AmazonSmile, where you can support Ashland Zen Center by shopping at Smile.amazon.com.

 A Soto Zen Buddhist temple in the lineage of Suzuki Roshi